Update 2024-05-31: This article has been updated to use Llama-3-8B-Instruct, instead of Llama-2-70B-Chat, and the latest version of bot-with-plan.

 Then the output is as expected.

-response = llama2_chat.predict_messages(
+response = llama3_client.complete(

-messages=[system_message, human_message],
+messages=[system_message, user_message],

 schema=jsonref.replace_refs(Result.model_json_schema()),